div-seungha/ljh-profile/README.md

+# One of my side projects

-# A Profile website with using Google Sheet as a database
+A Profile website with using Google Sheet as a database

 ### Tech Stack Used
 - Typescript